Drake Reportedly Slams Meek Mill As ‘A Joke Of A Rapper’ Amid Feud Over Nicki Minaj

 “Drake’s going to date around the block for a cool minute until the woman he truly wants is single — and that special lady is Nicki,” a source alleged to the site last year. “[Nicki’s] the epitome of everything he wants in a woman and to be honest, the dude is infatuated with her.”

-While neither Drake nor Nicki responded to the report, the allegations only appeared to add more fuel to Drake and Meek’s feud fire as Page Six reported back in November that things were still so bitter between the two amid their feud that Mill actually requested the DJ stop playing Drake’s music while at a club.
+While neither Drake nor Nicki responded to the report, the allegations only appeared to add more fuel to Drake and Meek’s feud fire.
+Page Six reported back in November that things were still so bitter between the two that Mill actually requested the DJ stop playing Drake’s music while at a club.

 According to the site, Mill was attending Odell Beckham Jr.’s birthday party with Minaj in New York City and supposedly “requested the DJ change songs” after they started playing Drake’s music, confirming their feud was still very much on.